turtelduo/helix/README.md

 This stuff is licensed with a Creative Commons BY-NC-SA 4.0 license (Attribution, Non-commercial, Share-alike).

 ## Versions
+* v1.1 - Added TOC and merged some more text
-* V1.0 - This version
+* v1.0 - First version